Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 The PHI has already been discussed as one tool of a Whole Health Assessment.
 Clinicians can also use other forms and assessments, as they wish.

 Regardless of whether or not a person has completed a PHI, clinicians can still show them the Circle of Health and ask them what they think about its different parts.
-If they do complete a PHI, the “Where You are and Where You Would Like to Be” section can offer an initial sense of their strengths and challenges.
+If they do complete a PHI, the “Where You are and Where You Would Like to Be” section can offer a brief glimpse into their strengths and challenges.

 It is good to focus first on what a person is doing well.
 After looking at and discussing strengths, a clinician can shift focus to areas they would like to work on.
 Do not assume the numbers will always indicate which area they will choose to discuss first.
 Also, do not let this become overwhelming; it is often best to focus on one goal in just one area of the circle.
 Some people initially assume that they need to talk about all of them right away.
 Additional circles can be discussed at future visits.